Make the Most of Your Membership

 Bi-weekly Member Update Newsletter

-Every other Tuesday, our team compiles a list of relevant news for our members, including what’s happening Downtown, what’s new and noteworthy, sponsorship and grant opportunities, Downtown Spotlights and more!
-If you are a member and wish to receive these communications, please contact email@example.com
+Every other Wednesday, our team compiles a list of relevant news for our members, including what’s happening Downtown, what’s new and noteworthy, sponsorship and grant opportunities, Downtown Spotlights and more!
+If you are a member and wish to receive these communications, and/or you have some news to share, please contact firstname.lastname@example.org

 Member Pages & Event Listings